Cubic fourfolds fibered in sextic del Pezzo surfaces

 In Section~\ref{sect:sexticcubic} we show that a generic cubic fourfold in $\cC_{18}$ contains an elliptic ruled surface.
 In Section~\ref{sect:constructing} we construct fibrations in sextic del Pezzo surfaces from elliptic ruled surfaces.
-After reviewing rationality of sextic del Pezzo surfaces in Section~\ref{sect:basics}, we prove Theorem~\ref{theo:main} in Section~\ref{sect:rationality}.
+After reviewing the rationality of sextic del Pezzo surfaces in Section~\ref{sect:basics}, we prove Theorem~\ref{theo:main} in Section~\ref{sect:rationality}.
 In Section~\ref{sect:fibrations} we analyze the degenerate fibers of fourfolds fibered in sextic del Pezzo surfaces.
 Our approach is grounded in assumptions on the behavior of `generic' cases; Section~\ref{sect:example} validates these in a concrete example.

-{\bf Acknowledgments:} We are grateful to Asher Auel and Alexander Perry for stimulating discussions on related topics.
+{\bf Acknowledgments:} We are grateful to Asher Auel and Alexander Perry for stimulating discussions on related topics, and to the referees who suggested many improvements.
 The second author is partially supported by NSF grant 1551514; the fourth author is supported by NSF grant 1352291.